 God felt silent.
 Have you ever felt like that?
 Silence is no fun if what you really want is a word of guidance or a shouting intervention.
 I needed both only a few weeks back.
 I couldn’t retreat in the situation I faced, I couldn’t stay put, and I hesitated to move forward.
 The silence I was sensing was really an answer from God himself but in all honesty–I wanted a different one.

-Even though our seventeen year old son was on track to accompany me, all I wanted was Larry to go plain and simple.
-I wanted his protection from a trip into the unknown– especially at a time of unrest and tension in Eastern Europe.
+Even though our seventeen year old son was on track to accompany me, all I wanted was Joseph to go plain and simple.
+I wanted his protection from a trip into the unknown– especially at a time of unrest and tension in Eastern Europe in 2014.
 I wanted his leadership.
 I wanted to stay home and enjoy the comfort of the familiar and the company of my mother.
 It’s sad but true–my faith and obedience was facing a big time test.

 God felt silent.
 We packed our car in the wee hours, trusting in the overnight postal delivery that was promised would show.
 Even though we had no passport for our son in hand, we held out hope that our post office would receive the delivery on an early truck.
 It needed to be in our possession before we arrived at our gate.
 Every mile and click of the tires on the asphalt below us felt like a countdown to a bleaker answer.
 It never came.